newenclave/fullaz/README.md

 - Learn Zig by building a non-trivial systems-level project
 - Explore page-oriented storage design
-- Implement a B+ tree step by step
+- Implement B+ tree and related indexing structures step by step
+- Experiment with ordered, weighted, spatial, and page-based indexes
 - Make ownership, borrowing, and lifetimes explicit
-- Experiment with model-based design using Zig’s compile-time features
+- Experiment with model-based design using Zig's compile-time features

 ---